What is PRK?

 To find out if you’re a candidate for PRK, you’ll need to visit an eye doctor for a comprehensive eye exam.
 The doctor will check to make sure you meet all the criteria and then help you decide if PRK is right for you.

-SEE RELATED: How much does PRK cost in 2020?
+SEE RELATED: How much does PRK cost?

 How is PRK performed?